 CJ232 TERRORISM AND HOMELAND SECURITY (3.0 credits/36 clock hours) This course studies the phenomena of international and domestic terrorism from the historical and criminal justice perspectives.
 Historical and political viewpoints are discussed, as well as a study of the changing trends in homeland security and justice.
+Students will learn about the major, tragic terroristic events that have occurred in the US and the impact they have had on our society.
 Prerequisite: None.

-OS200 THE VIRTUAL OFFICE ENVIRONMENT (3.5 credits/48 clock hours) This course is designed to develop the students understanding of project management and the virtual office environment (Cloud Computing, Transcription, Scanning, etc.).
+OS200 THE VIRTUAL OFFICE ENVIRONMENT (3.5 credits/48 clock hours) This course is designed to develop the students understanding of project management, SharePoint, and the virtual office environment (Cloud Computing, Transcription, Scanning, etc.).
 Prerequisites: None.

-AC227 TOPICS IN ACCOUNTING (2.0 credits/24 clock hours) This course will provide an examination of ethical dilemmas in accounting, an overview of PA Sales Tax, address changes in Income Tax Laws, and an understanding of accounting for Nonprofit organizations.
+ACC227 TOPICS IN ACCOUNTING (2.0 credits/24 clock hours) This course will provide an examination of ethical dilemmas in accounting, an overview of PA Sales Tax, address changes in Income Tax Laws, and an understanding of accounting for Nonprofit organizations.
 Prerequisites: Intermediate Accounting I, Fundamentals of Income Tax, and Auditing (taken concurrently).